 Furthermore, there are primary and secondary losses.
 Sausys says that the secodary losses can often be more difficult to overcome.
 It may be easier to grieve and heal from the loss of a parent or spouse.
 But, the secondary losses, i.e., divorce, home, friends, status, family, are a lot more prevailing in the individual’s life.

 “New grief triggers old grief.
 Other people’s grief triggers our own.”
 As an example, he says that current events can ramp up a grieving pattern.

 Myth #2: Grief is purely emotional.

-Next, there are many emotions that arise during the grieving, or lack of grieving, process.
+Next, there are many emotions that arise during grieving.
 “Sadness is not the only feeling.
 Guilt.
 Anger.
-Fatigue.
 Social isolation,” he explains.
 Sometimes, grief leads to the end, or beginning, of a spiritual journey.
 On a physical level, our bodies respond.
 For example, one may be hunched over to protect the heart.

 “We create body armor,” he says.
 Grieving is “physical, mental, social, behavioral and spiritual.
 There are few illnesses that present this many symptoms.”

 Myth #3: Grief is the price we pay for love.